antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 GPT-3 is not free, but OpenAI gives you credits on sign-up to explore the potential applications, and it is enough for a few small-scale projects.
 In general, these kinds of engines will become cheaper as time goes on.

 #### A note on different engines
 There are [several versions of the GPT-3 models](https://beta.openai.com/docs/models/gpt-3) (sometimes referred to as "engines").
 The differences are based on the size of the network and training data.
 Smaller networks work faster and consume fewer resources and are therefore cheaper.
 But the completions are dumber.
-We will be using the most capable engine Davinci, because we need to squeeze all the smarts we can from the network.
+We will be using the most capable engine Davinci because we need to squeeze all the smarts we can from the network.

 ## How I think about text completion